 But the choice should not be between pushing through an innovation despite justified concerns or foregoing its potential benefits.
 Fortunately, the responsible innovation approach provides for an alternative paradigm.

 We define responsible innovation as the alignment of technological and institutional innovation with societal and ethical values, needs and expectations.
-We employ a broad conception of values that extends beyond instrumental values such as effectiveness, compatibility and reliability.
-It includes values like safety, security, sustainability, privacy, transparency, justice, equity, democracy, diversity and inclusion.
+We employ a broad conception of values that extends beyond the instrumental values that are common in engineering, such as effectiveness, compatibility and reliability.
+Our focus includes values like safety, security, sustainability, privacy, transparency, justice, equity, democracy, diversity and inclusion.

 Our unique profile: economics, safety science & philosophy